grig23/primetime.en/help/digital-rights-management/protected-streaming/understanding-deployment/drm-for-protected-streaming-utilities/swf-hash-calculator.md

 ---
 description: The SWF Hash Calculator utility calculates the digest of a SWF application that is located in a file.
-seo-description: The SWF Hash Calculator utility calculates the digest of a SWF application that is located in a file.
-seo-title: SWF hash calculator
 title: SWF hash calculator
-uuid: 0cf972c1-4717-4d78-a594-b27178ece512
 ---

 # SWF hash calculator{#swf-hash-calculator}